 - If possible, start with a blank memory card in your camera.
 This will improve the Arsenal app's initial performance.

-- Wait till you have a computer and a good internet connection.
-This will simplify your initial firmware download.
+- Wait till you have a good internet connection.
+This will help avoid a frustrating download process.

 - Fully charge your camera's battery.
-Many cameras disable USB devices when battery is low.
+(Many cameras disable USB devices when the battery is low.)

 How to set up your Sony & Android with Arsenal